i-potashov/sprint_15/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

 ## Overview
-Project on Node.js Express.js and Mongodb for creating a backend for a web application, the project was implemented in the Yandex cloud service and is available at [Sprint15YP.tk](https://sprint15yp.tk)
+Project on Node.js Express.js and Mongodb for creating a backend for a web application, the project was implemented in the Yandex cloud service and is available at [Sprint15YP.tk](https://sprint15yp.tk) or [84.201.157.205](84.201.157.205)

 **Implemented:**
 * A centralized error handler.